-Tree Elements (A-Z) Description Est Expand All.
-Expands all nodes in the Toolbox pane. ₽† Collapse All.
+Tree Elements Description Expand All.
+Expands all nodes in the Toolbox pane. 智 Collapse All.
 Collapses all nodes in the Toolbox pane.
 Security Settings.
-Opens the Security Settings for Port <port_name> dialog box.
-These settings apply to all operations in the port.
-For details, see the "Security Settings for Port <port_name> Dialog Box" on page 598.
-Note: Only available when selecting the Port node of a Web service.</port_name></port_name> G Choose Activities.
+Opens the "Security Settings for Port <port_name> Dialog Box" (described on 559).
+These settings apply to all operations in the port.</port_name> Note: Only available when selecting the Port node of a Web service.
+Q Choose Activities.
 Opens the Choose Toolbox Activities dialog box, for selecting activities stored in the File System or ALM repository to add to the Toolbox pane.
 This is useful for retrieving activities that you removed from the Toolbox using the Remove Activities command.

-Tree Elements (A-Z) Description Q Remove Activities.
+Q Remove Activities.
 Opens the Remove Toolbox Activities dialog box for selecting the activities to remove from the Toolbox pane.
 Note: Removing an activity stored in the repository, only removes it from the Toolbox pane.
 It remains, however, in the repository, for future use.
 This command does not apply to Standard Activities.

-G Update WSDL .
+Tree Elements Description G Update WSDL.
 Reimports the WSDL from its original location.
 If the service's operations changed, this will be reflected in its node in the Toolbox pane.
 Note: Only available when selecting the parent node of a Web service.
-Update WSDL from Opens the Update WSDL from dialog box, allowing you to update the WSDL from any location.
-Note: Only available when selecting the parent node of a Web service. &amp; Refresh.
+Update WSDL from Opens the Update WSDL From dialog box, allowing you to update the WSDL from any location.
+Note: Only available when selecting the parent node of a Web service.
+85 Refresh.
 Refreshes the activities in their stored location.
 This is useful when the WSDL is stored on a shared location and may have been modified by another user.
 You can refresh the activities instead of re-importing the service.
 Note: Only available when selecting the parent node of a Web service. × Delete.
 Deletes the selected entry from the Toolbox pane.
 This is not available for built-in activities.
 Validate WSI-Compliance.
 Runs the WSI validator.
 The Output pane shows a summary of the validation and provides a path to the report.
 Note: Only available when selecting the parent node of a Web service.

-Tree Elements (A-Z) Description 6 Edit Service.
-Opens the Edit Rest Service dialog box.
-For details, see "Add/Edit REST Service Dialog Box" on page 508.
+6 Edit Service.
+Opens the "Add/Edit REST Service Dialog Box" (described on 495).
 Note: Only available when selecting the parent node of a REST service.
 Move to Move to.
 An expandable menu that enables you to move an item to the file system or ALM repository.
-For details, see "Activity Sharing" on page 475.
+For details, see "Activity Sharing" on page 466.
 Note: Only available when selecting the parent node of an item in the Local Activities section.
 Filter box Filters the Toolbox pane display by the entered text.